haunterdev/haunterdev/README.md

 # About me

 I develop and maintain open-source Minecraft mods, porting them between older and newer versions (mainly to 1.12.2 and 1.20.1) while preserving gameplay, compatibility, and performance.
-Most of my work involves backports and reviving mods that fell out of maintenance, with an emphasis on staying lightweight and compatible with the surrounding ecosystem.
+Most of my work involves backports and reviving mods that fell out of maintenance.

 ---